shan-alexander/data-engineering/DATAFORM.md

 ## Introduction

 Many company teams are unsure of Dataform's intended use and configuration within the larger data ecosystem.
 Dataform is for the **Transform** layer in ELT (**E**xtract from api, **L**oad into data warehouse, **T**ransform into analytics tables for insights, dashboards, etc).
 If we are planning to use Airflow DAGs (GCP Cloud Composer) for handling API calls to ingest data, then we have the full ELT covered (Airflow for Extract and Load, Dataform for Transform).
-Alternatives to Airflow are mentioned [below](README.md#Summary), with Cloud Workflows being a notable option (serverless, fully managed, pay-per-use, can invoke Dataform executions).
+Alternatives to Airflow are mentioned [below](DATAFORM.md#what-alternatives-to-airflow-should-we-consider), with Cloud Workflows being a notable option (serverless, fully managed, pay-per-use, handles dependent tasks, can invoke Dataform executions).

 In the visual concept below, there is 1 dataform repo.
 The Airflow DAG (or Cloud Workflow):
 1. Ingests data from an external API